Mellanox/nvidia-k8s-ipam/README.md

 ### ipam-controller

-A Kubernetes(K8s) controller that Watches on IPPools CRs in a predefined Namespace.
+A Kubernetes(K8s) controller that Watches on IPPools and CIDRPools CRs in a predefined Namespace.
-It then proceeds by assiging each node via IPPools Status a cluster unique range of IPs of the defined IP Pools.
+It then proceeds by assiging each node via CR's Status a cluster unique range of IPs or subnet that is used by the ipam-node.

 #### Validation webhook

-ipam-controller implements validation webhook for IPPool resource.
+ipam-controller implements validation webhook for IPPool and CIDRPool resources.
-The webhook can prevent the creation of IPPool resources with invalid configurations.
+The webhook can prevent the creation of resources with invalid configurations.
 Supported X.509 certificate management system should be available in the cluster to enable the webhook.
 Currently supported systems are [certmanager](https://cert-manager.io/) and [Openshift certificate management](https://docs.openshift.com/container-platform/4.13/security/certificates/service-serving-certificate.html)